DaDevFox/KC_ReskinEngine/Guide_updated.md

 In the layers diagram all of the red bubbles are code and everything in the Unity layer is done through the UI of the Unity Editor.
 The entirety of the Unity layer eventually feeds into one red bubble labelled 'Mod Files'.
 This is the body of your mod and it is automatically generated and will automatically function when subscribed or locally downloaded; so you don't even need to open it.
 Therefore in the absolute minimalist sense, you don't ever need to even open a code editor, much less write code.

-> The `Human-Made Code` bubble is, of course, optional but if you do want to write code either in addition to the Unity Tool's generated code or just entirely make the mod by yourself, I suggest you look through the [API Reference](https://github.com/DaDevFox/KCReskinEngine/blob/master/API_Reference.md) and the [KC Mod Tutorial](https://modtutorial.kingdomsandcastles.com/).
+The `Human-Made Code` bubble is, of course, optional but if you do want to write code either in addition to the Unity Tool's generated code or just entirely to make the mod by yourself, I suggest you look through the [API Reference](https://github.com/DaDevFox/KCReskinEngine/blob/master/API_Reference.md) and the [KC Mod Tutorial](https://modtutorial.kingdomsandcastles.com/).

-If you're thinking, *why in the world would I want to write code when the tool's already doing it for me?* The reason is because it gives far more control and allows you to make specific behaviours that the Engine's standardized processes are too generic for.
-A prefect example of this that has been published on the workshop is Skusch's [Day-Night Cycle Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2013600042&searchtext=day+night+cycle).
+> If you're thinking, *why in the world would I want to write code when the tool's already doing it for me?* The reason is because it gives far more control and allows you to make specific behaviours that the Engine's standardized processes are too generic for.
+A perfect example of this that has been published on the workshop is Skusch's [Day-Night Cycle Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2013600042&searchtext=day+night+cycle).
 It was a very early alpha tester of this Engine and used the API code along with a special script the creator wrote themself to make the windows and street torches of certain buildings glow at night and shut off during the day.

 ## UI Summary

+All of the images shown henceforth will be showing the Unity Editor + KCRE Unity Tool so make sure you're familiar with the interface of Unity (see the [previous]() tutorials for further reading).

 ## The Interfaces vs. The Code